Screening of seismic records to perform time-history dynamic analyses of tailings dams: a power-spectral based approach: Deformation analysis of a TSF

+The \NL{model is} \NL{generated} in Plaxis 2019 \NL{finite element software}.
+The mesh has 12281 \NL{6-node} triangular elements with an average size of 2.8 $m$, a maximum size of 27.27 $m$ and a minimum size of 0.18 $m$.

-Far field boundary conditions are used at the left and right ends of the model.
-At the bottom, a compliant base boundary condition is employed, and horizontal accelerations-time signals are inputs used for the dynamic modeling.
-According to the standard procedure for compliant bases, the input signal employed had 50$\%$ of the acceleration of the recorded seismic record, to account for the fact that recorded signal is generated by the outcrop motion and composed by the summation of an upward incoming and downward reflected waves.
-No vertical accelerations are considered in this study.
+Far field boundary conditions \NL{are} used at the left and right boundaries.
+A compliant base \NL{is} employed, where horizontal acceleration time signals \NL{are} introduced as input \NL{at the bottom} for the dynamic modeling. \NL{For simplicity,} no vertical accelerations \NL{are} considered in this study.